crypto-org-chain/crossfire/README.md

 We recommend all participants to check the details regularly and stay tune to our communication channels for the latest updates.

+## Participants Primary Address and Primary Node

+You can find the latest list of Particpant Primary Address and Primary Node [here](./testnet-participants.json).

+Please make sure your addresses and moniker are correct in this file because information on the list will be used for judging your eligibility in the competition tasks.

 ## Security Checklist

 One of the goals of the Crossfire competition is to get our future validators to get prepared and have a secure validator node setup.